GervinFung/SimpleParallelChessAI/README.md

 4. Once the game started, press(not click) the piece you wish to move, drag and drop to the square you wish to place it
 5. The piece will move as user drag

-NOTE**The image dragged is a bit low quality as image of piece is added to cursor**
+NOTE: **The image dragged is a bit low quality as image of piece is added to cursor**

 **Game Features**